Actually, process serving is not a terribly dangerous job.

 Yes, there are occasions when emotionally unstable people want to take out their frustrations on the messenger, but even then, a process server can usually diffuse those situations by remaining courteous and leaving quickly.

-Movies and TV shows, even a certain "reality" show I saw a few years ago, portray people receiving court papers as angry and argumentative, running away, or throwing things at the person trying to serve the papers.
-In fact, most people receiving court papers do accept service respectfully and without incident.
+A certain "reality" show I saw a few years ago portrayed people receiving court papers as angry and argumentative, running away, or throwing things at the person trying to serve the papers.
+In fact, most people receiving court papers accept service respectfully and without incident.

 You Have to Touch Them With the Papers